FAQs

 How do EMDR sessions work, and who might benefit?

-What is a discovery session?
+What is a consultation call?

 Do you offer evening or weekend appointments?